maxmacstn/wifikit_II_web/en-us/setup-ha.md

 <br>

-# Setting up the Tuya IoT Platform
+# Obtaining credentials from Tuya IoT Platform

 ## Create a Project and Link the App